MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-apps-overview.md

 You can use Power Apps whether you're on the go with the mobile app, collaborating with your team inside Teams, or directly it in the browser through a URL.

-This section provides you with tools and samples to make it easier to get started and make your Power Apps development more effective.

-With this release, we're rolling out a set of tools and sample apps in preview for you to try out.
+With the latest release, we're rolling out a set of tools and sample apps in preview for you to try out.
+These tools and samples will help you get started building your own apps and make your Power Apps development more effective.

 ## Next steps